 Keep your boiled breakfast egg cozy and warm on Easter morning with a bright chick egg topper.
 The body is created with felt that is sewn together with a foam beak and beads are attached for the eyes.
-This can double as a puppet!
+No eggs to cover, don't worry: it can double as a puppet!

 What You Need:

 - Black bead or tiny button for eye

 - Orange marker

 - Stack the felt so the corners are even.
 Pin the top and bottom with dressmaking pins so they don’t move.

 - Draw the shape of your chick head on the top layer of felt with a marker.
 Use as much space as possible.
 The shape should be oval-like with a flat bottom.
 Cut out both pieces of felt at the same time.
 Lay one felt shape to the side.

 - Make a mark on the felt where the eye and beak will be located.

 - Thread the needle and tie a knot at the end of the string.
 Poke the needle through the mark that was made for the eye and sew the bead or button for the eye on the opposite side of the felt.
 When the bead is securely in place, knot the thread on the opposite side from the eye and cut the string.